Contracts and consumer protection

 The person in breach becomes liable to pay compensation for losses that might not normally occur in cases of this kind if, at the time of contracting, they made it clear that the special loss might occur in this particular case.

-The party who sues for damages for breach of contract has a duty to mitigate (to keep to a minimum) any losses resulting from the breach.
+The party who sues for damages for breach of contract has a duty to take reasonable steps to mitigate (to keep to a minimum) any losses resulting from the breach.
 If they don't, they will have their claim for damages reduced accordingly.
 For example, if a tenant breaks a one-year lease by vacating after six months, the landlord would be expected to minimise the loss by trying to find a new tenant.

 Court order to fulfil the contract